NUMERICAL METHODS & CFD - 2019/0

 The module introduces the typical methods used in engineering practice to obtain numerical solutions to problems described by differential equations.
 MATLAB is used to allow the students to test the numerical methods on appropriate problems.
-The emphasis is on understanding the applicability and limitations of the methods used in engineering software.
-The students are introduced to a commercial CFD package and solve a simple engineering flow problem of interest to their discipline.
+The emphasis is on understanding the applicability and limitations of numerical methods often used in engineering software.
+The students use a computer-based tool to solve a simple engineering flow problem of interest to their discipline.

 Mechanical Engineering Sciences

 Number of Credits: 15

 ECTS Credits: 7.5

 Module cap (Maximum number of students): N/A

 Introduction to numerical solution of fluid dynamics problems: conservation equations, Navier-Stokes, workflow for numerical solution methods.

 Partial differential equations: order, linearity and classification (elliptic, parabolic and hyperbolic equations).

 Finite difference methods (FDM): discretisation, grid and approximations; finite difference approximation for the first and second derivatives and their accuracy; numerical integration and quadrature; the concept of modified wave number.

 Explicit and implicit methods for the integration of ordinary differential equations.